-The DCS-3220G provides a terminal block with two pairs of connectors situated on the back panel.
+The DCS-3220 provides a terminal block with two pairs of connectors situated on the back panel.
 One pair is for input and the other is for output.
 The I/O connectors provide the physical interface to send and receive digital signals to a variety of external alarm devices.
-Please refer to the Appendix (page 124) in this manual for detailed information.
+Please refer to the appendix in this manual for detailed information.